drewandersen/nemolib/README.md

 Documentation
 -------------
-JavaDocs are auto-generated when you
+JavaDocs are auto-generated when Maven creates the project.

 Future Project Ideas
 --------------------